Dalton Highway

 The James W. Dalton Highway, usually referred to as the Dalton Highway (and signed as Alaska Route 11), is a 414 mi road in Alaska.
 It begins at the Elliott Highway, north of Fairbanks, and ends at Deadhorse (an unincorporated community within the CDP of Prudhoe Bay) near the Arctic Ocean and the Prudhoe Bay Oil Fields.
 Once called the North Slope Haul Road (a name by which it is still sometimes known), it was built as a supply road to support the Trans-Alaska Pipeline System in 1974.
-It is named after James W. Dalton, a lifelong Alaskan and an engineer served as a consultant in early oil exploration in northern Alaska.
+It is named after James W. Dalton, a lifelong Alaskan and an engineer who supervised construction of the Distant Early Warning Line in Alaska and, as an expert in Arctic engineering, he served as a consultant in early oil exploration in northern Alaska.
 It is also the subject of the second episode of America's Toughest Jobs, seasons 3 and 4 of Ice Road Truckers and the first episode of the BBC's World's Most Dangerous Roads.
-The road is about one-quarter paved and three-quarters gravel.
+Most of the Dalton Highway is unpaved, with occasional pavement along the route.